 Investment Basics - Fees

 Relief association trustees should be aware of the different types of fees that investment securities may be subject to before purchasing an investment.
-Investment fees can make up a significant portion of a portfolio’s annual return, and they can add to even bigger investment losses during difficult financial cycles.
+Investment fees can make up a significant portion of a portfolio’s annual return, and they can further reduce assets during difficult financial cycles.
 Trustees should look for investments and financial institutions that try to limit fees passed along to the investor.
-With good research, relief associations can find investments and financial services companies that charge low fees but still offer comparable or even better services than their counterparts that charge higher fees.
-Relief associations can also purchase shares in mutual funds directly from the mutual fund company.
+With research, relief associations can find investments and financial services companies that charge low fees but still offer comparable or better services than their counterparts that charge higher fees.
 Relief association trustees should ask their brokers to explain the fees that are included in current and prospective investments.
-Some typical investment fees that a relief association may see are listed below.
+Some investment fees that a relief association may see are listed below.

 Wrap Account Fees

 The wrap account fee is a flat fee that covers money management, broker advice, brokerage firm support, and trading.
 The fees for these types of accounts typically range from one percent to three percent of the total value of the investments.
 Inside a wrap account, investments can be bought and sold without having to pay the transaction fees.
 This may not benefit the average investor who buys and holds investments or is involved in limited trading.
 There are also mutual fund wrap accounts where the money manager invests assets in a diversified mix of mutual funds.
-Fees for mutual fund wrap accounts generally range from one percent to 1.5 percent of the total investment value.
+Fees for mutual fund wrap accounts are generally a percentage of the total investment value.
 Additional operating expenses may also be charged.

 Investment Management/Advisory Fees